stashedUp/experiences/docs/AboutMe.md

 - I proposed to my manager that we should sit with the developer, understand their workflow and build the infrastructure with the development team.
 - Right about that time, Pearson transitioned me to a SRE role.

 I am glad I found my calling early, I’m glad did not play it safe, instead I was a little bit swashbuckling.
 In short, I LOVE coding.
-I would never change a thing
+I would never change a thing.
+In my past time, I enjoy flying and flying.
+I became a pilot a few years ago (I guess that's the fun fact about me)

+## Kubernetes
+I am mostly nervous about the Kubernetes part of the interview.
+I mostly use ECS (Kubernetes counterpart) at work.
+Most of my kubernetes knowledge is from my own effort - reading, online class and my own projects.
+I am confident with docker, linux, networking and architecture/design.